Skip to content

 Extracting features

 With your images collected, the next step is to extract meaningful structure from them.
-There are two paths depending on your use case:
+There are three paths depending on your use case:

 • Face datasets — extract face crops, then cluster by identity using ArcFace